Message from the Dean

 Thank you for visiting the UT Southwestern Medical School website.
 I hope the information you find here will be helpful as you explore centers of excellence in medical education.

 UT Southwestern ranks among the top medical schools in the country.
 Our faculty is of the highest quality in the areas of the basic sciences, the clinical sciences, and in clinical medicine.
-In fact, five members of our faculty have been awarded Nobel Prizes since 1985.
-Similarly, we are among the country's leaders in terms of membership in other honorific scientific organizations, such as the National Academy of Sciences, the Institute of Medicine, the Association of American Physicians, and the American Society of Clinical Investigation.
+In fact, UT Southwestern has had six Nobel Prize recipients among its faculty since 1985.
+Similarly, we are among the country's leaders in terms of membership in other honorific scientific organizations such as the National Academy of Sciences, the National Academy of Medicine (formerly the Institute of Medicine), the Association of American Physicians, and the American Society of Clinical Investigation.

 Medical students at UT Southwestern have access to training at some of the best clinical facilities in the country.
-Parkland Memorial Hospital, Dallas County's public health care center, is the primary teaching hospital of the medical school and provides students with an outstanding setting to learn medicine by observing and participating in the care of patients.
-Other affiliated hospitals, such as Children's Medical Center Dallas, our two University Hospitals—St. Paul and Zale Lipshy— and the Dallas Veterans Affairs Medical Center, add to a clinical experience that is unmatched.
+Parkland Hospital, Dallas County's public health care center, is the primary teaching hospital of the Medical School and provides students with an outstanding setting to learn medicine by observing and participating in the care of patients.
+Other affiliated hospitals, such as Children’s Medical Center Dallas, our University Hospitals – William P. Clements Jr. University Hospital and Zale Lipshy Pavilion – William P. Clements Jr. University Hospital – and Dallas Veterans Affairs Medical Center, add to a clinical experience that is unmatched.

 The advances in basic science research, technology, and patient care that are reported on an almost daily basis make now an exceptional time for the study of medicine.
 Never before in the history of medicine have the opportunities been so great to understand and cure disease.
 It is within the context of these limitless possibilities that UT Southwestern seeks to educate the physicians and scientists for a new millennium.
 We’re practicing – and teaching – the future of medicine, today.